sathishkanda123/employeereview/Readme.md

 Pre-Requirements
 ...............
-Database should be created in the name of organization and run in default port Mysql
+Database should be created in the name of organization and run in default port Mysql, Please change ur mysql username and password inside application.propertiesfile

 For running from intelliji or eclipse right click on EmpoyeeperformenceApplication.java and run as java application